CharlesSanfiorenzo/Bioinformatics/README.md

 ## Disclaimer
-This program takes advantage of a lot of software tools debeloped by many academic institutions.
+This program takes advantage of a lot of software tools developed by many academic institutions.
 Make sure to cite their use in accordance to their policies!